SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-29-jnj-vaccine-relatively-pretty.md

 No viral vector vaccine has ever been approved in the US up to now.
 But one has been [approved in Europe last July](https://en.wikipedia.org/wiki/Ebola_vaccine#Ad26.ZEBOV/MVA-BN-Filo):
 JnJ's vaccine against [Ebola](https://en.wikipedia.org/wiki/Ebola).
-Given how utterly _nasty_ a hemorrhagic fever Ebola is, that's a good thing.
-That vaccine also uses Ad26, so we have considerable safety data on the use of Ad26 as a vaccine vector.
+Given how utterly _nasty_ a hemorrhagic fever Ebola is, that's a _good thing._  The Ebola vaccine also uses Ad26 as its vector virus, so we have considerable safety data on the use of Ad26 as a vaccine vector.
 That should inspire some confidence!

 Also, [the Russian Sputnik V vaccine](https://en.wikipedia.org/wiki/Sputnik_V_COVID-19_vaccine) (also [known as Гам-КОВИД-Вак]({{ site.baseurl }}/moderna-vaccine-passes-vrbpac-review/#fn2))